 A creosote bush became our mid-way ride break, where we each pulled out our much-needed sustenance in the form of a variety of items ranging from apples with cheese, to rice cakes and Nutella, sandwiches and other snacks.
 At one point, Johnnie asked me where I got my food from, implying he didn’t bring any, so I obliged and handed him half of my wrap and some cookies.
 The recharge gained from our lunch stop brought the morale of the group up considerably.
 Not that anyone was cracking, but the chatter and body language of everyone had been uplifted.

 The last half of the trail was my favorite.
 Remember that issue of scale?
 It’s easy to lose it in the desert when you can see miles upon miles in the basin.
 It’s not until you gain a vista or a projection of sight from atop a ridge that scale is reestablished.
 For us, it happened at the Hahn Trail Lookout.
 With Big Bear as our backdrop, with its snow-capped peak pushing over the neighboring ranges, we could barely make out what looked like a series of squiggles in the rocks, brush and sparse Chaparral.
-Riding a bike, at speed along the squiggles provided me with tears of joy, as I feel connected to the Mojave Desert more than any place on Earth, especially when the trail became rocky and steep again.
+Riding a bike, at speed along the squiggles provided me with tears of joy, as I feel connected to the high desert more than any place on Earth, especially when the trail became rocky and steep again.
 When consequences abound on a trail, you truly feel alive.

 As a photographer, documenting interestingness on rides takes a lot of mental work, especially with a manual focus rangefinder and when you’re the navigator.
 My brain was beginning to tire.
 So much so that I didn’t even bother photographing any sunsets, or landscapes with the 135mm lens I lugged along with me.
 In fact, the rest of the ride was a total blur.
 I vaguely recall steep switchbacks with consequence, fleeting desert sunlight, peeling ridge lines, and friendly hikers greeted our now ragtag group back to civilization.
 I thought I was ready for it mentally when we saw the sprawl back up against the desert, but it didn’t officially hit me until I caught a whiff of old lady perfume and almost gagged due to its volatile chemically aroma.